-Payments made under a registered education savings plan (RESP), other than an educational assistance payment or a refund of contributions, are subject to a source deduction of income tax of 15% or 20%, as applicable.
+You have to withhold 15% or 20% income tax on a payment made under a registered education savings plan (RESP), other than an educational assistance payment or a refund of contributions.
+You must also withhold a special tax of 8%.

 - the payment from an RESP is an accumulated income payment that is made to one of the following persons: